ruanhq-StatsML/SAPerm/README.md

-# CFPerm
+# Hypothesis Testing Procedure for Distribution Shift with Application on Sentiment Analysis

-Implementation for the Permutation Test for Distribution Shift \& Fairness Violation with Application to Sentiment Analysis
+Implementation for the Permutation Test for Distribution Shift with Application to Sentiment Analysis: Both Tree-Based Permutation Test and R-risk Causal Inference Test.

 ## Python version: